Hiccup246/npm-expansions/README.md

 <br>

 # 🗺️ Understanding the project
-The rust JSON web server is found in the `npm-expansions` directory while the nginx web server and rust project which minifies static files is found in the `nginx-reverse-proxy` directory.
+The rust JSON web server is found in the `npm-expansions` directory while the nginx web server and rust project compiles static files is found in the `nginx-reverse-proxy` directory.

 ## Rust JSON web server
 The JSON web server is located within the `npm-expansions` directory and is responsible for serving JSON responses via TCP to routes with the prefix `/api`.